MaxyZhu75/MIPS-Simulator/README.md

 ## Simulation Results
 Please check [Results](https://github.com/MaxyZhu75/MIPS-Simulator/blob/main/summary/results/SimulationResult.pdf) for details.
 ## Contact
 Thank you so much for your interests.
 Note that this project can not straightforward be your course assignment solution.
 Do not download and submit my code without any change.
-Contact me and we can modify this MIPS simulator further.
+Contact me and I am happy to modify this MIPS simulator further with you.
 * Email: maoqinzhu@umass.edu
 * LinkedIn: [Max Zhu](https://www.linkedin.com/in/maoqin-zhu/)